❄️ 25% off winter renovation planning ❄️

 Cons:

-The traditional toilet has a separate cistern that sits further up the wall.
+The traditional toilet has a separate cistern that sits further up the wall, either low level or higher up the wall.

 Pros: